-Croatia: Oil company Ina lost 25 MEUR on the gas sale30.
-April 2014. / SEE Energy News
+Croatia: Oil company Ina lost 25 MEUR on the gas sale, SEE Energy News

 In the fourth, final competition round for the sale of 193 million cubic meters of gas placed in underground storage Okoli, HEP and Plinacro contacted the Underground gas storage, interested in a total of 109 million cubic meters.